sfeister-vcccd/cpp_template/README.md

 # Basic C++ Template

-This is a basic template for C++.
+The original document here is a basic template for C++.
 As written, it will compile to print "Hello, World!".

+Feel free to change this README if you'd like!